Newark Liberty International Airport: Redevelopment and growth

+In August 2026, United Airlines debuted its newest aircraft, the "Born to Explore" Airbus A321XLR, and announced the largest international expansion in the airline's history with eight new nonstop routes from Newark.
+The new routes are to Luxembourg City; Marseille, France; Ibiza and Valencia, Spain; Terceira Island in the Azores; Ljubljana, Slovenia; Olbia, Sardinia; and Catania, Sicily.

 As of 2025, Newark serves 50 carriers and is the fourth-largest hub for United Airlines after Denver International, Chicago O'Hare and Houston George Bush Intercontinental.
 During a 12-month period ending in March 2022, over 63% of all passengers at the airport were carried by United Airlines.
 The second-busiest airline is JetBlue Airways, which carries 11.4%, followed by American Airlines, which carries 5.6%.
 The second largest tenant is FedEx, which operates in 3 buildings on around two million square feet of the airport's property.